 Look younger and more alert.
 The most common reason for people to have eyelid surgery is to look younger.
 As we age, collagen production is also reduced, causing the skin to gradually lose its elasticity.
 A lack of elasticity plus the constant pull from gravity causes the skin to sag and droop.
 A blepharoplasty is an effective and reliable way to get rid of that excess skin and give your eyes a younger look.

 Improved field of vision.
 Some may have such severe skin laxity that falls in blocks their vision.
-An upper eyelid surgery can reduce or eliminate these vision problems.
+Upper eyelid surgery can reduce or eliminate these vision problems.

 Long-term results.
 Many cosmetic procedures today, do not offer long-term results.
 This is particularly true with non-surgical treatments.
 There may be non-surgical options for upper and lower eyelid rejuvenation, but results tend to be subtle and lasting only a year or so.
 A surgical blepharoplasty will not stop the skin from aging, but results will last for many years